 In 2002, GLSD selected The New England Fertilizer Company (NEFCO) to permit, build and begin managing the biosolids drying and pelletizing facility at GLSD.
 The facility produces Class A slow-release fertilizer which is used at GLSD and sold to local farms.
 NEFCO uses digester gas to fuel the facility’s dryers instead of fossil fuels, saving the District $600,000 a year.

 The facility at GLSD has the capacity to take in 152 wet tons per day and produce 38 dry tons a day.
-The fertilizer is created by taking sludge, a mixture of water, organic solids, and mineral solids that comes from settling mechanisms in the wastewater treatment process.
-The sludge is dewatered and dried in a rotary dryer, which NEFCO uses to create a uniform end product.
+The fertilizer is created by taking sludge (a mixture of water, organic solids, and mineral solids) that comes from settling mechanisms in the wastewater treatment process.
+The sludge is dewatered and dried in a rotary dryer, which Synagro uses to create a uniform end product.

 The exhaust gas is processed before it is vented outside.
 First, it passes through a scrubber and condenser to remove any remaining solids and then through a Regenerative Thermal Oxidizer to remove odors.
 Additionally, an Odor Scrubbing System is used to remove odors from the building.

-To learn more about NEFCO and their process, visit www.nefcobiosolids.com.
+To learn more about Synagro and their process, visit http://www.synagro.com.